iGEM-HUST-China/HUST-China-2025/wiki/model.md

    - Simulated interactions of *SKL*, *GGGSSKL*, and *TYWIRFSKL* with MVA-pathway enzymes using **HADDOCK**.<br>
    - Identified the **structural** and **energetic** principles governing efficient **PEX5**-mediated import.<br>
    - Generated **docking clusters** to guide selection of linker–signal peptide combinations.<br>
+   - **Contribution to project:** By screening different **linker–signal peptide** combinations and comparing their import performance, we identified optimal designs that significantly improved enzyme translocation into peroxisomes; this established a rational foundation for **peroxisomal targeting** of MVA-pathway enzymes and laid the molecular basis for **compartmentalized metabolic regulation**.<br>
    [click to learn more](#i-linkersignal-peptide-system-docking)"
 %}